-Set between the sea and mountains, Porto Vecchio is a super place to rent a boat as there are plenty of things to do for all interests.
-Porto Vecchio has great shopping (including summer night markets), good nightlife, some wonderful beaches such as Santa Guilia, Tamaricciu/Palombaggia and Rondinara and is a gateway for places of scenic beauty such as the waterfalls, pine forests and lakes in the Ospedale area, just half an hour from Porto Vecchio.
+Set between the sea and mountains, Porto Vecchio is a super place to rent a boat.
+As there are plenty of things to do for all interests.
+Porto Vecchio has great shopping (including summer night markets), good nightlife and some wonderful beaches.
+Such as Santa Guilia, Tamaricciu/Palombaggia and Rondinara.
+It is a gateway for places of scenic beauty such as the waterfalls, pine forests and lakes in the Ospedale area, just half an hour from Porto Vecchio.

 When to go to Corsica on yacht charter

-A more relaxed time to charter a yacht in Corsica are during the shoulder seasons – April to May and September to October.
+A more relaxed time to charter a yacht in Corsica is during the shoulder seasons.
+April to May and September to October.
 Corsica offers many marinas and safe moorings whether you seek a day charter or fully crewed two-week yacht holiday.

 To book your next yacht charter in Corsica, Sardinia or the greater Mediterranean you can contact 212 Yachts for impartial and expert advice.
 We have a huge yacht portfolio with vessels available for day boat rental or longer charters.